dmi7ry/alpha-bleeding-d/README.md

 # alpha-bleeding-d
-Small tool to bleed the border colors of an image (PNG only) with transparency through the pixels that are fully transparent.
+A small tool to bleed the border colors of an image (PNG only) with transparency through the pixels that are fully transparent.

 Based on https://github.com/urraka/alpha-bleeding